This post may contain affiliate links. See my disclosure policy.

 Serving Suggestions

 Salmon bites can be enjoyed a number of different ways!
 They can be enjoyed as an appetizer, as a main, or even tossed among your favorite bowl of leafy greens.
-Here are some ways I’ve recently served these crispy teriyaki salmon bites:
+Here are some ideas:

 • As a main: It’s easy to turn these salmon bites into a complete and well rounded meal with a couple flavorful side dishes.
 Roasted veggies like broccoli and roasted asparagus with coconut rice is my family’s favorite.
 Be sure to set aside a little extra teriyaki sauce for drizzling (being careful not to cross-contaminate with raw salmon).

 • Wrapped in tacos: Salmon tacos are delicious!
-I like to serve these teriyaki salmon bites wrapped in soft flour tortillas with creamy coleslaw, fresh mango salsa, and tangy pickled red onions.
+I like to serve these air fryer salmon bites wrapped in soft flour tortillas with creamy coleslaw, fresh mango salsa, and tangy pickled red onions.

-• In a rice bowl: I love rice bowls!
-I serve my salmon bite rice bowls similar to poke bowls – with all the toppings.
-I start with white or instant pot brown rice topped with crispy air fryer salmon bites and extra teriyaki sauce for drizzling.
-Then I add fresh cucumber, sliced avocado, and edamame.
+• In a rice bowl: Similar to my poke bowl recipe made with raw salmon (or tuna), start with steamed jasmine rice or instant pot brown rice followed by fresh cucumber, sliced avocado, and edamame.
 I also like to add spicy mayo for extra creaminess.
 Yum!

 Overhead view of bowls filled with white rice and golden salmon bites, garnished with sesame seeds and sliced green onions.